edmeehan/astro-edmeehan-2026/src/content/pages/why.md

               without hiding anything behind layers of abstraction.
 You see everything that's happening, and stay in control.
       - _component: building-blocks/wrappers/accordion/accordion-item
-        title: What's included in the component starter?
+        title: What's included in the Component Starter?
         contentSections:
           - _component: building-blocks/core-elements/text
             text: >-